XOOPS/XoopsCore25/htdocs/themes/xbootstrap/README.md

 In the file `tpl/nav-menu.tpl` there is an option at the top of the file in the line `<{assign var='stickyHeader' value='yes'}>`.
 This option keeps the menu bar stuck to the top of the display.
-If you would prefer to let the menu disapper as you scroll down the page, change the setting to `value='no'` and save the file.
+If you would prefer to let the menu disappear as you scroll down the page, change the setting to `value='no'` and save the file.